-Heart Attack Gregg
+Heart Attack Gregg, Texas

-Generally, the following are the most prevalent warning signs of a heart attack:
+Generally, the following are the most widespread warning signs of a heart attack:

-- Compressing or Pulling in the Chest Area
+- Squeezing or Pulling in the Chest

-- Burning Feeling in the Chest
+- Burning Sensation in the Chest

-- Pain in the neck, jaw, shoulder, arm, or back
+- Discomfort in the neck, jaw, shoulder, arm, or back

 - Difficulty Breathing

 What Causes a Heart Attack?

 Heart attacks are usually brought on from clots or blockages which prevent the proper flow of blood within the coronary arteries.
 Whenever the blood can't get to the area of the heart where it is required, the spot becomes deprived of oxygen and does not operate properly.
 If the blockage carries on, the cells inside the said location can die.

 Coronary Artery Disease or CAD could be the underlying reason for most heart attacks.
 This condition is recognized by the narrowing down of arteries combined with the build-up of plaque deposits around the arterial walls (a condition called atherosclerosis).
 Once the arteries narrow down, blood circulation to the heart is decreased.
 This condition can advance to totally block the artery and the flow of blood entirely